photo/frontend/documentation/faq/Faq.markdown

 It's the photo service you never knew you wanted until it existed.

 ### What makes OpenPhoto different than Flickr/Smugmug/Instagram/any other photo site?
 Normally you pay one company to store your photos and to provide services to share them.
-This means that you can't do much if they raise their prices, shut down their service, or a shinier site comes along.
-If you decide you don't like a service anymore, the process of leaving and setting up somewhere new can be long and frustrating.
+This means that you can't do much if they raise their prices or shut down their site.
+If you decide you don't like their site anymore, the process of leaving and setting up somewhere new can be long and frustrating if you care about keeping your photos.

 With OpenPhoto you can switch between services, use more than one at a time, or stop using the service without losing a single photo.